SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/webhooks.md

 ### Payload

-An HTTP header "X-SonarQube-Project" with the project key is sent to allow quick identification of the project involved
+An HTTP header "X-SonarQube-Project" with the project key is sent to allow quick identification of the project involved.

 The Payload is a JSON document which includes: